jschr/bootstrap-modal/README.md

 Set the modal's manager.
 By default this is set to the GlobalModalManager and will most likely not need to be overridden.

 **ModalManager**
++ **backdropLimit**
+Limit the amount of backdrops that will appear on the page at the same time.

 + **spinner**
-Provide a custom image or animation for the loading spinner
+Provide a custom image or animation for the loading spinner.

 Disable Background Scrolling
 -----------